 You can access Cucumber Falls via the 2.6-mile Great Gorge Trail (marked with green blazes), which begins at the Cucumber Picnic Area and crosses several bridges and roads.
 The “more difficult” rated trail follows Cucumber Run and passes an area known for its spring wildflowers.
 The next trail section follows an old tramway used to transport coal to the railroad.

-Falls Trail at Ricketts Glen State Park is considered “most difficult” hiking, and provides some of the best waterfall viewing in Pennsylvania.
-Located within the Glens Natural Area -- a National Natural Landmark -- Falls Trail travels along 22 named, free-flowing waterfalls, ranging in heights from 11 feet to 94 feet, each cascading through rock-strewn clefts in the ancient hillside.
+Falls Trail at Ricketts Glen State Park is considered to be the “most difficult” hiking and provides some of the best waterfall viewing in Pennsylvania.
+Located within the Glens Natural Area -- a National Natural Landmark -- Falls Trail travels along 21 named, free-flowing waterfalls, ranging in heights from 11 feet to 94 feet, each cascading through rock-strewn clefts in the ancient hillside.
 The 94-foot Ganoga Falls is the highest of 22 named waterfalls.